Inamuragasaki Station

-Inamuragasaki Station (稲村ケ崎駅, Inamuragasaki-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the Inamuragasaki neighborhood of the city of Kamakura, Kanagawa Prefecture, Japan.
+Inamuragasaki Station (稲村ケ崎駅, Inamuragasaki-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the Inamuragasaki neighborhood of Kamakura, Japan.

-Lines
+Service

-Inamuragasaki Station is served by the Enoshima Electric Railway Main Line and is 6.8 km from the terminus of the line at Fujisawa Station.
+Inamuragasaki Station is served by the Enoshima Electric Railway Main Line and is located 6.8 km from the line's terminus at Fujisawa Station.

-Station layout

-The station consists of a single island platform serving two tracks, with a level crossing.
-The station is attended.
+The station consists of a single island platform serving two tracks.
+The station is equipped with a restroom but is unstaffed.

 History

 Inamuragasaki Station was opened on 1 April 1904.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Inamuragasaki being assigned station number EN10.